AET-DevOps25/team-LECture-bot/docs/original-docs/use-case-diagram-explanation.md

   - **Generate Answer with Citation:** The system generates a response using the course documents as references and provides source citations for transparency.
 This feature leverages the underlying GenAI Service.

 ### 5. Flashcard Generation
-- **Flashcard Generation:** Based on uploaded documents in a course space, the system creates question-answer flashcards and displayes the,.
+- **Flashcard Generation:** Based on uploaded documents in a course space, the system creates question-answer flashcards.
 This feature leverages the underlying GenAI Service.
+Optional additional actions based on this are:
+  - **Adapt Flashcards:** Modify generated flashcards.
+  - **Set Generation Options:** Configure parameters such as difficulty, number of cards, or specific topics.
+  - **Export Flashcards:** Allows users to download and save flashcards for use in other applications or offline studying.

 ---